 - Continuing to examine and refine our internal practices to ensure that we are meeting and advancing the values of diversity, equity, inclusion and anti-racism in our own operations.
 We will do this in our hiring practices and through our commitment to vigilance so that each employee feels welcomed, respected, supported, valued and encouraged.
 We seek full participation in company culture, in which people bring their full, authentic selves to work.

 We know we can do better, and we will.
 We will hold ourselves accountable for our progress, making sure that our promises are more than aspirations.
-We are in this fight for the long haul, until Black Lives Matter in practice, and in policy in our community and across the nation.
+We are in this fight for the long haul, until Black Lives Matter in practice, and in policy in our community, across the nation, and around the world.